jmstache/github-docs-agent/README.md

-## 🎯 Final Goal

-In this course, the ultimate goal is to build an **AI-powered conversational agent** that can understand and interact with your GitHub repositories.

-Think of it as your personal **AI assistant for documentation and code**:
-- Ask questions like *“How do I set up this project?”* or *“Where is the deployment script?”*
-- Get instant answers, with context pulled from the repo’s docs and source files.
-- Similar to **DeepWiki**, but tailored specifically to your GitHub repo.

-The script you see here is just **Step 1: Ingestion**.
-Next, we’ll move on to preprocessing, vectorization, and building a retrieval-augmented chatbot.

----

 # GitHub Repo Markdown Parser

 This is a simple Python script that downloads and parses all Markdown (`.md` / `.mdx`) files from any public GitHub repository.